 Lentorium: The Lent Emporium

 Looking for that perfect Lent gift?
 Here you can find Lent Madness goodies.
-Sure, the selection is small (but high quality!) now, but it will grow over the next few days.
-We’re still on the fence about whether to offer Lent Madness dog collars, emery boards, car magnets, and foam fingers.
-Keep your eyes peeled and your wallets open and know that whatever money is raised will go to defray the costs of keeping Lent Madness up and running.
+Sure, the selection is small (but high quality!), though keep your eyes peeled as we’re still on the fence about whether to offer Lent Madness dog collars, emery boards, car magnets, and foam fingers.
+Keep your wallets open and know that whatever money is raised will go to defray the costs of keeping Lent Madness up and running.

 The bracket features all thirty-two saints with plenty of room to write in the winners.
 Did we mention it’s in full color?
 Get one for only TEN BUCKS or buy two or more and then they’re only NINE BUCKS.
 By the way, they ship folded, so there’s no pesky poster tube to deal with.
 Get yours today!

 If you want a blast from the past, shop at our Cafe Press store for Lent Madness 2012 mugs.
-Sure, it seems like we’re still selling junk from two years ago, but in only 48 more years, you’ll be able to say you own a mug that’s 50 years old.
+Sure, it seems like we’re still selling junk from three years ago, but in only 47 more years, you’ll be able to say you own a mug that’s 50 years old.
 Or something.

 Head over to the Resources tab to see the books our Celebrity Bloggers and Supreme Executive Committee folks have written.
-You really can’t claim to be a true Lent Madness fan until you own Tim’s book, Dog in the Manger, available in print, Kindle, Nook, or iTunes.
+You really can’t claim to be a true Lent Madness fan until you own Tim’s book, Dog in the Manger, available in print, Kindle, Nook, or iTunes or the newly released companion guide Dust Bunnies in the Basket.

 THE OFFICIAL BOOK OF SAINTS